 In December 1987, he was the youngest master craftsman in Nuremberg to pass the master craftsman’s diploma in plucked instrument making.
 Armin Hanika took over the business from the second generation and, like his father, produced high-quality, classic master guitars.
 Armin Hanika knows how to make first-class instruments with excellent sound quality.
 Finally, the company name was changed to “Armin Hanika Gitarrenbau.”

 Hanika still produces guitars with the best price-performance ratio in all price categories.
 The success of the guitar brand Hanika is also reflected in the increasing sales volume and the steadily growing “fan community.”

 Hanikas guitars today only have an extremely high and stable quality of workmanship.

 The Hanika guitars are manufactured in Beiersdorf with the latest technology.
-The difference between Hanika Manufaktur and other manufacturers is that Hanika is ready to constantly develop further: Hanika also offers Lattice and Doubletop guitars as well as a wide variety of different woods which can also be used on request.
+The difference between Hanika Manufaktur and other manufacturers is that Hanika is ready to develop further constantly: Hanika also offers Lattice and Doubletop guitars and a wide variety of different woods, which can also be used on request.

 Hanika model selection